MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/define-parameters-in-the-mdx-query-designer-for-analysis-services.md

 ---
-title: "Define Parameters in the MDX Query Designer for Analysis Services | Microsoft Docs"
+title: "Define Parameters in the MDX Query Designer for Analysis Services data source of a Power BI paginated report | Microsoft Docs"
-description: Learn how to define query parameters in the Multidimensional Expression (MDX) query designer for Analysis Services. ms.date: 03/14/2017 ms.service: reporting-services ms.subservice: report-data
+description: Learn how to define query parameters in the Multidimensional Expression (MDX) query designer for Analysis Services. ms.date: 03/14/2017 ms.service: powerbi ms.subservice: report-data